chevereto/v4-docs/developer/api/api-v1.md

 # API Version 1.1

-Chevereto API V1 was introduced in Chevereto V2 and it allows to upload pictures as guest to a Chevereto website.

-Chevereto V4 updates API V1 to 1.1 introducing support for **user API keys** and more upload parameters including title, width, and more.
+Chevereto API enables programmatic file uploads, allowing you to seamlessly integrate our uploading functionality into your own applications.

 ## Key

 API V1.1 works with an user key which is available for each user at `/settings/api`.

 Admin user can set the public API key for guest uploads at the [Dashboard panel](https://v4-admin.chevereto.com/settings/guest-api.html#public-api-key).

 ## Request method